gookarthik/Hii/README.md

 -

 -  To Download go to the link https://www.enterprisedb.com/downloads/postgres-postgresql-downloads give Postgre version and Operating System and click on Downloads.
-- Go to Downloads double click on PostgreSQL exe file, it asks Dou you want to allow this app to make changes to your pc?
+- Go to Downloads double click on PostgreSQL exe file, it asks, Dou you want to allow this app to make changes to your pc?
 Give Yes, keep on clicking on Next, set  password as postgres again keep giving Next
 - A new pop-up window will open, here select postgresql and click Next, so now installation process is complete How to Open pgAdmin 4
 -  Go to C- Drive, In Programming File, Open PostgreSQL, click on 10, then click on pgAdmin 4, click on bin, here double click on pgAdmin.exe